Starfield Pixel Game here we go xD

 A showcase of some shader code for Godot game engine.
-Currently there are 8 types of planets and 3 others available, each type has a lot of possible variations.
+Currently there are 8 types of planets, also generates black holes, galaxies, stars and asteroids.
+Each type has a lot of possible variations.
 Also allows you to export any planets you like in either a png , gif or a spritesheet.

 Drag your mouse around the planet to change the lighting.

 If you want to use this for yourself you can download the source for the shader code.
 Lots more options for variations are available in the source.

 This project is completely free to use and will stay free, but donations are very appreciated, thanks!

 - Q: Can i use this in my game, tutorial, project, etc. ?

 - A: Yes, it's completely free, use it however you want.
 Credit is appreciated but not required.

 - Q: Is this available in Unity, etc?

 - A: The only official version is this one, but here are some ports other people have made: